qualiaMachine/ML_with_Amazon_SageMaker/episodes/Training-models-in-SageMaker-notebooks-part2.md

     Runtime for training on SageMaker: 198.36 seconds, instance_type: ml.m5.xlarge, instance_count: 2

-### Distributed training for neural networks in SageMaker: Understanding training strategies and how epochs are managed
+### Distributed training for neural nets: how epochs are managed
 Amazon SageMaker provides two main strategies for distributed training: **data parallelism** and **model parallelism**.
 Understanding which strategy will be used depends on the model size and the configuration of your SageMaker training job, as well as the default settings of the specific SageMaker Estimator you are using.

 #### 1. **Data parallelism (most common for mini-batch SGD)**